 |Wheels and Tires

-- Ensure tires are inflated within the recommended limits posted on the tire sidewalls and hold air.
+- Ensure tires are inflated within the recommended limits posted on the tire sidewalls and that they hold air.

 - Ensure tires have good tread, have no bulges or excessive wear, and are free from any other damage.
 Ensure rims run true and have no obvious wobbles, dents, or kinks.

-- Ensure all wheel spokes are tight and not broken.
+- Ensure all wheel spokes are tight and unbroken.